This Too Shall Pass: Thinking About Now From the Future Reduces Stress

 Think or write about your life 5 years after the event.

-Use Google Calendar to practice this skill
+Use Google Calendar to Practice Temporal Distancing

 Next time you are really upset about something, open Google Calendar and find the date that is one year after the stressful event.
 In the Description box, reflect on how you feel now and how you think you’ll feel in the future.
 Set a notification for this date to remind you to reflect on how your feelings have changed in a year.

-Next time you are in the midst of a stressful situation, try to look at the situation from a point in the future.
+And next time you are in the midst of a stressful situation, try to look at the situation from a point in the future.